City Clerk - Elections/Voting

 - Charter of the City of Ketchikan Article X – Elections

-- Precinct 1 – Gateway Recreation Center, 601 Schoenbar Road
+- Ketchikan No. 1 – Gateway Recreation Center, 601 Schoenbar Road

-- Precinct 2 – Plaza Port West, Lower Level, 2417 Tongass Avenue
+- Ketchikan No. 2 – Plaza Port West, Lower Level, 2417 Tongass Avenue

-- Precinct 3 – Alaska Marine Highway System Ferry Terminal, 3501 Tongass Avenue
+- Ketchikan No. 3 – Alaska Marine Highway System Ferry Terminal, 3501 Tongass Avenue

 Qualifications to run for Council:

 A person who wishes to run for a vacant seat on the City Council must be 18 years of age, a qualified voter, and have resided within City limits for one year.
-A person who wishes to run for mayor must be at least thirty years of age.
-A petition, which must be signed by at least 10 registered City voters, must be filled out and submitted to the Clerk's office 4 weeks prior to the election.
+A person who wishes to run for mayor must be at least 30 years of age.
+A petition, which must be signed by at least 10 registered City voters, must be filled out and submitted to the Clerk's office in accordance with the filing period for the election (typically August 1 - 25).
 A declaration of candidacy as well as a financial disclosure statement must be filled out before a person's name will be allowed on the ballot.

 A person may assist another in the voting process by becoming a personal representative.
 Although it can be time consuming, many people would never be able to vote without the assistance of those willing to help.
 The personal representative presents identification and obtains the ballot at the Clerk's office, then takes it to the voter.
 The voter fills out the form, which names the helper as their personal representative, votes the ballot, inserts the ballot into the secrecy sleeve and envelope, and the personal representative returns all of it to the Clerk's office by 5 p.m. on the date of the election.

 If you are going to be out of town on election day, you may absentee vote.
 Absentee voting takes place in the Clerk's office two weeks prior to the election date.
-Someone may also request an absentee ballot in writing by providing a voter identification number as well as their residence address.
+Someone may vote by mail by requesting an absentee ballot (see link to form above).
+In addition, voters may vote absentee by electronic means.
+Please contact the Clerk's office for more information at 907-228-5658.